 “These are important reforms because they stabilize the system without shocking the small business sector, which is still struggling through a weak economy,” said New Jersey Director Laurie Ehlbeck.

-The full Assembly voted today 76-0 to pass A-3819, which NFIB strongly supports.
-It would phase in over three years an automatic increase in the payroll tax imposed on employers to fund the system.
-Without the legislation, small businesses would have to pay this year $300 per employee, a heavy blow for small firms with weakened balance sheets.
-If the bill becomes law, small businesses will pay $100 per employee this year with additional increases in subsequent years.
+This law will phase in over three years an automatic increase in the payroll tax imposed on employers to fund the system.
+Without the legislation, small businesses would have to pay] an additional $300 or more per employee, a heavy blow for small firms with weakened balance sheets.
+Passage of this legislation is expected to save New Jersey business over $450 million.

 “The legislation recognizes that small businesses did not create the crisis,” said Ehlbeck.
 “The fund was depleted over the years, first by previous governors as a way to balance their budgets, and then as a result of higher unemployment caused by the recession.”